Grien25/DAITK/README.md

 scripts/     (automation scripts)
 ```

-Once the assembly files are produced, you can browse them with a simple GUI:
+Once the assembly files are produced, you can browse them with a small GUI:

 ```
 python3 scripts/function_browser.py
 ```

-Select your `asm/` folder and filter the `.s` files in the table.
+Select your `asm/` folder to list all `.s` files.
+The selected file's functions appear in a second table.
+Double-click a function to view its assembly in a separate window.

 ## Prompt Templates